Handbook

 Bus Transportation Expectations:

-- Be there to deliver and meet your kindergarten student.
-A parent/guardian must be visible for kindergarten students to be dropped off.
+- Be there to deliver and meet your kindergarten student ( A parent/guardian must be visible for kindergarten students to be dropped off.
+If not, the kindergarten student will be transported back to the school to be picked up.)

 PE, Library, & Counseling